-A re-registration letter is sent out annually to all existing parents between January and March.
-Students are re-registered automatically once confirmation has been received.
+A re-enrolment email is sent out annually to all existing parents in March.
+Students are re-enrolled automatically once confirmation has been received.

 Review Cycle

 The Admissions Policy will be reviewed starting January 2022 by the Admissions team and Management team ensuring input from all stakeholders.